 - Moist von Lipwig in the TV adaptation of Going Postal broods much more on his past crimes and their consequences than he does in the book.
-Also, Adora Belle Dearheart has lost not only brother of her.
+Also, Adora Belle Dearheart has lost not only her brother.

 - In the Poirot adaptation of Murder on the Orient Express, Hercule Poirot agonizes a lot more over whether to turn in the person or persons responsible for the murder than he does in the novel.